cassini1010/documentations/docs/Python/pytest.md

     print("this is a print statement")
 ```

-Running the above code using `pytest` is not going to show any logging messages or the print statement on the console nor a log file is given as an output.
+Running the above code using `pytest` will not show any logging messages or print statements on the console, nor will it produce a log file.

-Using `pytest --capture=no` to run the test is going to print only the `print` statements on the console.
-Here `this is a print statement` prints on the console and all the logging messages are neglected.
+Using `pytest --capture=no` will print only the `print` statements to the console.
+In this case, `this is a print statement` will be printed, but all logging messages will be ignored.

 ##### Print logging statements to console:

-To print the logging messages too to the console it is advisable to write a pytest configuration file with logging configurations in it and use **`caplog`** fixture to the test.
+To print logging messages to the console, it is advisable to write a pytest configuration file with logging settings and use the **`caplog`** fixture in your test.

 ```ini
 pytest.ini file